Dorcas-Amoo/ms3-project-arikescookbook/README.md

   + Icons used throughout the site were generated from here.

 ## Testing
-Over the course of building this project, I encountered a few challenging **bugs** which I was able to **fix** by asking relevant quetions from the Tutors, my Mentor and carrying out extensive research.
+Over the course of building this project, I encountered a few challenging **bugs** which I was able to **fix** by asking relevant questions from the Tutors, my Mentor and carrying out extensive research.
 This made it paramount for me to adopt the *defensive* approach and habitually carry out testings as I build the site (I made use of the **developer tool**) so as to ensure things work properly, and in addition to this, I carried out the following:

 + **Responsiveness Testing**
 1. During construction, I regularly test the site against its *Responsiveness* by clicking on **Inspect** to view the *developer tool*.